luarocks/luarocks/spec/README.md

 Test suite for LuaRocks project with Busted unit testing framework(http://olivinelabs.com/busted/).

-* Contains unit & integration tests
+* Contains unit and integration tests
 * Easy setup for your purpose on command line or from configuration file

 ## Dependencies